franshej/CustomMatPlot/README.md

 ## Controls
 <a name="controls"></a>

 The CMP compontent implements MouseEvents to interact with the plot using the mouse.
-Below is a list with the default added mouse commands which can be overrided using a custom lookandfeel class (see "move_graph_points" example):
+Below is a list with the default added mouse commands which can be overrided using a custom lookandfeel class (see "move_pixel_points" example):

 1. Left click drag anywhere in the graph area to zoom into the plot.
 The zoom area is displayed as traced lined rectangle.
 2. Right click to zoom out to home.